 - Richner-Hanhart syndrome is associated with mutations in the gene that encodes tyrosine aminotransferase.
-Accumulation of tyrosine leads to focal (or diffuse) hyperkeratotic plaques on the hands, feet, elbows, and knees, corneal inflammation / ulceration, and mental retardation in some cases.
+Accumulation of tyrosine leads to focal (or diffuse) hyperkeratotic plaques on the hands, feet, elbows, and knees, corneal inflammation / ulceration, and intellectual disability in some cases.
 Diets low in phenylalanine and tyrosine may prevent complications.

 - Keratoderma climactericum – Seen in menopausal women, often associated with obesity or hypertension; pressure points on the soles of the feet are affected first.

 - PPK as a feature of systemic disease – Hypothyroidism, myxedema, diabetes mellitus, and chronic lymphedema.